ifarfan/esxi-vms/README.md

 **Manual Steps**

-1. Manually create a "virgin" VM with _cloud-init_ pre-installed (this will become obvious in a bit) and use it as the on-going _"clone"_ VM
+1. Manually create a "virgin" VM with _cloud-init_ pre-installed (this will become obvious in a bit) and use it as the on-going _"clone"_  or _"template"_ VM
 2. Ensure there's at least a _"sudo"_-enabled user that you can use to login to the VM and that the default "OpenSSH Server" is installed during initial provisioning
 3. Keep _memory_, _cpu_ and _disk size_ to a minimun